Skip to content

 • Correct access decisions when allow and deny rules overlap, with no manual precedence logic

-• Explicit deny-override-allow semantics declared in 8 rules, not 800 lines of branching code
+• Explicit deny-override-allow semantics declared in 2 prioritized rules, not 800 lines of branching code

 Why It Matters

-Misconfigured access control is the root cause in 40% of cloud breaches.
+Misconfigured access control is a leading root cause of cloud breaches.
 Replacing hand-coded precedence with auditable, priority-annotated rules eliminates an entire class of security defects without adding headcount.

 Run the notebook →